Eric Audras/Getty Images

 The allowable contribution amounts can be deposited into your traditional IRA as late as the annual tax-return filing deadline and still count toward cutting your prior year’s tax bill.
 You even can file your return before you make your contribution.

 If you or your spouse has a retirement account at work, including a 401(k) plan option, a Keogh or simplified employee pension IRA, or SEP IRA, for self-employment income, you might not be able to take the full tax break of a traditional IRA.
-But all immediate tax savings may not be lost.
-Some of your traditional IRA contribution still might be deductible, as long as your income falls below IRS limits.
+But a portion of your contribution still might be deductible, as long as your income falls below IRS limits.

-For 2014 returns, a single or head-of-household filer with a company-provided pension plan can earn up to $70,000 and still get a partial IRA deduction.
-The earnings cap is $116,000 for joint filers where each partner has a company retirement plan.
-If you don't have a company plan but your spouse does, the modified adjusted gross income limit before you lose your full deduction is even higher -- $191,000.
+For 2016 returns, a single or head-of-household filer with a company-provided pension plan can earn up to $71,000 and still get a partial IRA deduction.
+The earnings cap is $118,000 for joint filers where one or both spouses have a company retirement plan.
+If you don’t have a company plan but your spouse does, the modified adjusted gross income limit before you lose your full deduction is even higher: $194,000.

-The work sheet in the Form 1040 instructions, or 1040A booklet if you file that form, will help you figure out how much of your contribution you can deduct.
+The worksheet in the Form 1040 instructions, or 1040A booklet if you file that form, will help you figure out how much of your contribution you can deduct.
+Of course, tax software does this calculation for you automatically.

 Other IRA considerations